zhuojiubanzhong/transPGS/README.md

 # transPGS：Polygenic prediction for underrepresented populations through transfer learning by utilizing shared genetic similarity shared with European populations

 # Introduction
-The past two decades have witnessed remarkable advance of genome-wide association studies (GWASs) in identifying associated loci (mainly single-nucleotide polymorphisms [SNPs]) for traits and diseases.
-Because most human phenotypes are affected by hundreds or thousands of genetic variants, a single variant typically exerts quite weak impact compared to traditional non-genetic clinical factors and thereby only explains a very small proportion of phenotypic variation.
-However, the combination of multiple SNPs weighted by their effect sizes by creating a polygenic score (PGS) usually better reflects the genetic susceptibility to a disease.
-Such score represents an independent risk factor, which is as equally strong or much stronger than many established clinical risk factors, and has gained popularity to quantify individual's diseases risk.
-It is now widely recognized that PGS together with clinical and environmental data can improve the possibility for risk stratification and early disease detection and even pave a road towards personalized intervention.
-As a result, PGS has been extensively utilized to many diseases such as cardiometabolic diseases.

-However, current GWASs have been predominantly conducted in individuals of European (EUR) ancestry, with 94.6% in the EUR population and only 3.7% in the East Asian (EAS) population and 0.2% in the African (AFR) population.
+Current GWASs have been predominantly conducted in individuals of European (EUR) ancestry, with 94.6% in the EUR population and only 3.7% in the East Asian (EAS) population and 0.2% in the African (AFR) population.
 Due to this underrepresentation, the performance of PGS behaves poorly in non-EUR populations, particularly in populations of AFR ancestry.
 For example, the PGS accuracy reduced approximately 78% across multiple traits in individuals of AFR ancestry relative to those of EUR ancestry; similarly, the accuracy of PGS across traits was on average 40% lower in individuals of South Asian ancestry and 5% lower in individuals of EAS ancestry compared to that in those of EUR ancestry.
 The poor transferability of PGS derived from EUR ancestry data to non-EUR populations leads to great concern in health disparities .
 Therefore, there is an urgent need to develop novel PGS methods which can exploit data across diverse populations to better perform genetic risk prediction.